DKwokAsc/MCMC-Final-Project/README.md

 Authors
 David Kwok
 Omeed Ilyas
+Jada Logans
+Riley Oller
+Daniel Smyth

 Course: Math 435: Math in the City / Fall 2025

 License

 This project is intended for educational and research purposes only.
-Please cite appropriately if you use or adapt this wor
+Please cite appropriately if you use or adapt this work.